 For instance, CoreML can be used with a Vision framework to classify images and process them in order to make machine learning easier.
 It can be used with the phone’s camera sensor to capture images and it can be used with external sensors in the Internet of Things.
 The possibilities are immense as machine learning moves from cloud to device.

 Augmented Reality (AR)

-iOS developers will be kept busier than ever as 2019 portends cross-platform app solutions with easy porting of iOS to MacOS.
-As matters stand iOS 11 and the likely to be released soon iOS 12 have enough enhancements to spur development of innovative apps in the times to come.
+iOS developers will be kept busier than ever as 2019 portends cross-platform app solutions with easy porting of iOS to macOS.
+As matters stand iOS 11 and the likely to be released soon iOS 12 has enough enhancements to spur the development of innovative apps in the times to come.